locate an office

 State laws differ in how they treat property ownership.
 Be careful: the specifics can have a significant impact on your finances.

-Nine (9) of the 50 states, including California and Texas, are “community property” states, as is Puerto Rico, and an additional five states allow spouses to elect into a community property arrangement.
-In the community property states, generally speaking, all property acquired during the marriage is considered to be owned equally by both spouses, regardless of titling.5
+Nine (9) of the 50 states, including California and Texas, are “community property” states, and an additional five states allow spouses to elect into a community property arrangement.
+In the community property states, generally speaking, all property acquired during the marriage is considered to be owned equally by both spouses, regardless of titling.5 For more information, please see our article, “Relocating?
+Your new state’s property rules may surprise you.”

 So, pay attention if you’re married and moving from a separate property to a community property state, or vice versa.
 At the least, your estate-planning documents will need to be updated.
 At the worst, a divorce or death may result in unexpected consequences.